launchbadge/sqlx/README.md

 conn.execute(sqlx::query("DELETE FROM table")).await?; // prepared, cached query
 ```

-We should prefer to use the high-level, `query` interface whenever possible.
+We should prefer to use the high-level `query` interface whenever possible.
 To make this easier, there are finalizers
 on the type to avoid the need to wrap with an executor.

 ```rust